-If you’ve revamped your site a couple times then you know exactly what “naked shortcodes” are.
+If you’ve procured a website from spamzilla.io and have revamped it a couple times then you know exactly what “naked shortcodes” are.
 This post explains what they are, how to clean them out, and alternatives for shortcodes in your content.

 Naked shortcodes are shortcodes that all your website viewers can see and read plain and clearly.
 They’re embarrassing.
 It’s like having someone listen to you singing in the shower, or seeing your un-formatted non-production ready code before you ship it.

 Naked shortcodes happen most often when you do a site re-vamp that involves switching from a theme or deleting plugins that had their own unique shortcodes for displaying content.
 Basically, you were using the shortcode to display something, but now you found a better way to do that, but those shortcodes are still in peppered throughout your posts and pages.
 Now you’ve got to get rid of them.

 The biggest problem with naked shortcodes is finding them.
 You might not remember exactly what the shortcode was exactly, and even if you did you wouldn’t remember all the posts and pages where you used it.
 So how in the world can you clean up something you can’t find reliably or quickly?

 Enter the “Shortcodes in Use” plugin.
 This is a great little tool that scans your site for any and all shortcodes that are being used and lists the occurrences so you can go and kill them on site!